 The PRNG's state length MUST be at least 128 bits and SHOULD be at least 256 bits.
 The security strength used by the RNG MUST be at least 112 bits, SHOULD be at least 128 bits, and is less than or equal to the PRNG's state length.

 Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed defined as follows.
 The seed—

 - MUST have as many bits as the PRNG's state length,

 - MUST consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as ideal random data with as many bits as the security strength, and

-- MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict(2).
+- MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict(3).

-The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
-If the implementation reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
+The RNG SHOULD reseed itself from time to time, using a newly generated seed as described earlier.
+If the RNG reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 267 or less.

 Examples of cryptographic RNG implementations include the following: